nramc/my-notes/docs/blog/articles/new-java-application-checklist.md

   - "[Author] Ram": https://nramc.github.io/my-profile/
 ---

-# Checklist for creating Java Application/Service
+# Java Application Development: Must-Have Checklist

 This article outlines the essential steps and considerations for Creating a new Java Application or Service